Sameeksha-Krishnan/district-wise-covid-cases-in-india/README.md

-data visualisation of covid in each districts of kerala
+Data visualisation of COVID-19 in each districts of Kerala